bryantwarrickcai/e-commerce-mobile/README.md

 ---

-**How do you manage navigation in a multi-page Flutter application?**
+**Question: How do you manage navigation in a multi-page Flutter application?**

 Answer: In Flutter, navigation can be used using the `Navigator` widget.
 The `Navigator` widget arranges the pages like a stack.
 To navigate to a new page, we can call `Navigator.push`, which pushes a new page into the screen.
 To return to the previous page, we can use `Navigator.pop`.